How to setup Caravan Stabiliser Legs

 Caravaners using Alko or Manutec scissor lift type stabiliser have no option other than wind down their legs in a longitude fashion until the foot touches the ground or the wooden pad.

-The corner steady setup in the image below has not feet however, feet re available to be bolted to the end of the steady.
+The corner steady setup in the image below has not feet; however, feet are available to be bolted to the end of the steady.
 Feet help ground the steady on chocks.

 Alko also sells a replacement European scissor lift.

-Although the rig in the above image is stabilised on flat ground, the load from the Alko drop leg is distributed across the entire area of the chocking blocks.
+Although the rig in the above image is stabilised on flat ground, the Alko drop leg load is distributed across the entire area of the chocking blocks.

 Legs are folder back on the longitude and dropped vertically onto the block.

-This method of caravan stabilisation is the most popular however, the question remains whether this configuration is the best method to deploy.
+This caravan stabilisation method is the most popular; however, the question remains whether this configuration is the best method to deploy.